tdauth/warcraft-iii-wishlist/README.md

 ## Features

+* Release alpha versions of Warcraft III.
+There is plenty of footage and documentation of the alpha versions of Warcraft III which had different models, units, heroes, abilities and a Demon race.
+Releasing these resources would help modders to improve their maps.
 * Allow joining players during a started game.
 Games could run like servers and allow joining/leaving at any time:

 ```jass